 - The 60/40 split does NOT apply to equity options on individual stocks.
 It only applies to broad-based index options, foreign currency options, and yield-based options.

 - Holding period does not matter.
-Even a position held for one day gets the 60/40 treatment for Section 1256 contracts.
+Even a position held for one day gets the 60/40 treatment for these non-equity contracts.

 Mark-to-Market Rule